 Second, “Switching costs” online are super low: your readers are only one click away from Facebook, YouTube, or someone else’s blog.

-Which means your copy needs to be insanely good.
+This means your copy needs to be insanely good.

 And the secret to grabbing hold of someone’s attention?
 Strong web copywriting.